A cheerful family playing at the beach under the bright sun

 Did you know?

-If you want a credit line increase on your Discover Credit Card, call the number on the back of your card and talk to a real person or log into your online banking profile using the Discover Mobile app.
+If you want a credit line increase on your Discover credit card, call the number on the back of your card and talk to a customer service representative or log into your online banking profile using the Discover mobile app.

 Report income increases